danielrshabib/danielrshabib.github.io/_pages/about.md

   - /about.html
 ---

 I am a medical student at Vanderbilt University School of Medicine.
-I currently conduct research to inform guidelines for patient-centered surgical consent forms and volunteer as a clinic coordinator at [Shade Tree Free Clinic](https://www.shadetreeclinic.org/).
+I currently conduct research on head and neck free flap management, surgical outcomes after neoadjuvant immunotherapy, and patient-centered surgical consent forms.
+I also volunteer as a student clinician/coordinator at [Shade Tree Free Clinic](https://www.shadetreeclinic.org/), health educator for previously incarcerated individuals, and mentor for children affected by gun violence.

 I graduated from Johns Hopkins University in December 2021 with a B.A. in Biophysics and a Minor in Bioethics.
 At Johns Hopkins Hospital, I worked at the Wilmer Eye Institute's mobile free clinic and the [Disability Health Research Center](https://disabilityhealth.jhu.edu/).
 As an undergraduate student, I led an Organic Chemistry Lab section as a teaching assistant and conducted basic science cancer research for three years at the [Institute for NanoBioTechnology](https://inbt.jhu.edu/).
 Additionally, I ran my own IRB-approved study called *Peer Influence on Vaping in High Schools* and independently led two COVID-19 research projects on health website accessibility and restrictive policies in fragile Middle Eastern countries.
 I also volunteered in a hospice center to help provide palliative care to terminally ill children.
 <html>